Complete Shopify Guide for 2020

 When setting up your inventory system, try to refrain from using product barcodes as SKU numbers unless you have obtained them yourself.
-Product manufacturers, inventors and exclusive distributors can use the barcodes they order for their unique items as SKUs because they have retail control over their items, but this is not the case with third-party merchants.
+Product manufacturers, inventors and exclusive distributors can use the barcodes they order for their unique items as SKUs because they have retail control over their items, but this is not the case with third-party merchant services.

 Some of the most effective SKUs to manage are alphanumeric; a few letters from the brand followed by three numbers should be enough to create a sequence that will make your retail activity reports easier to analyze.